akoutit/akoutit.github.io/README.md

 ## Experience

-### Final Engineering Internship (2023)
+### R&D Engineer - Computational and Data Science (2023)
+#### End of Study Project
 - **Company**: Air Liquide, Ile de France
 - **Description**:
-  - Calibrating a surrogate model for ammonia cracking.
+  - Calibration of a surrogate model of an industrial device.
-  - Sensitivity analysis.
+  - Generation of fictitious data
-  - Uncertainty propagation.
+  - Uncertainty quantification and sensitivity study
+  - Benchmarking calibration algorithms
+  - Tuning the hyperparameters of a neural network.

 ### Engineering Internship (2023)